 Cloudways users regularly propose useful suggestions on our feedback forum that helps us improve our platform.
 Eventually, everyone benefits, and that’s why we keep an eye out for high-impact recommendations and queue them up in our feature improvement/addition pipeline.

-One of the most requested platform features was the ability to view server resource utilization (CPU, Bandwidth and RAM) and application wise disk usage in an easy-to-understand graphical and numerical representation.
+One of the most requested Paas cloud services features was the ability to view server resource utilization (CPU, Bandwidth and RAM) and application wise disk usage in an easy-to-understand graphical and numerical representation.
 In other words, you want to monitor server resources at a glance!

 For our readers wondering why you may need to monitor server resources, here’s the main reason: your server resources have limits, and once those limits are hit, your sites may start to underperform.
 Thus, keeping a vigilant eye on server resource usage (available disk space, in particular) allows you to take timely action before your server and the hosted websites start to slow down.